vitessio/website/content/en/docs/21.0/reference/programs/vtctldclient/vtctldclient_LookupVindex/vtctldclient_LookupVindex_create.md

       --table-name string                  The name of the lookup table.
 If not specified, then it will be created using the same name as the Lookup Vindex.
       --table-owner string                 The table holding the data which we should use to backfill the Lookup Vindex.
 This must exist in the same keyspace as the Lookup Vindex.
       --table-owner-columns strings        The columns to read from the owner table.
 These will be used to build the hash which gets stored as the keyspace_id value in the lookup table.
       --table-vindex-type string           The primary vindex name/type to use for the lookup table, if the table-keyspace is sharded.
-This must match the name of a vindex defined in the table-keyspace.
 If no value is provided then the default type will be used based on the table-owner-columns types.
       --tablet-types strings               Source tablet types to replicate from.
       --tablet-types-in-preference-order   When performing source tablet selection, look for candidates in the type order as they are listed in the tablet-types flag. (default true)
       --type string                        The type of Lookup Vindex to create.